 German Name: Landsberg Warthe

-Nearby Villages and Towns: Barlinek; Bogdaniec; Borek; Brzozowiec; Chwalecice; Chwalowice; Czechow, Debno, Deszczno, Dobiegniew; Gorki; Goscinowo; Gralewo; Janczewo; Karsko; Klodawa, Kolczyn, Kostrzyn, Krasowiec, Krzeszyce, Lipki Wielkie, Lubniewice, Mysliborz, Nowiny Wielki, Polichno, Rogi, Rozanki, Santocko, Santok, Sciechow, Skwierzyna, Stare Kurowo, Strzelce, Swierkocin, Trzebiszewo, Ulim, Wawrow, Witnica.
+Nearby Villages and Towns: Barlinek; Bialoblocie; Bogdaniec; Borek; Brzozowiec; Chwalecice; Chwalowice; Czechow, Debno, Deszczno, Dobiegniew; Gorki; Goscinowo; Gralewo; Janczewo; Karsko; Kłodawa, Kolczyn, Kostrzyn, Krasowiec, Krzeszyce, Lipki Wielkie, Lubiszyn, Lubniewice, Lubno, Mironice, Mysliborz, Nowiny Wielki, Nowogrodek, Polichno, Rogi, Rozanki, Santocko, Santok, Sciechow, Skwierzyna, Stare Kurowo, Strzelce, Swierkocin, Trzebiszewo, Ulim, Wawrow, Witnica, Zdroisko.

 Local Attractions: Barlinecko - Gorzowski National Park; Drawa National Park; forests; numerous lakes such as Lipie; annual river, music and dance festivals; mini zoo; roadside shrines; safari zoo; Notecka Forest; Slonsk Bird Reserve; Miedzyrzecz fortifications